 Confirmation of a patient’s death occurs only with family consent and after notifying next of kin.
 Sometimes we will refer you to the police media liaison officer rather than comment ourselves.

-The media advisor or strategic communications manager must approve access by the media to any of our hospitals for professional duties.
+The Senior Media Advisor or Senior Communications Advisor must approve access by the media to any of our hospitals for professional duties.

-In consideration of the rights to confidentiality of our patients, their families and our staff, the media advisor or strategic communications manager will confirm all recording and interviews on hospital property before they occur.
+In consideration of the rights to confidentiality of our patients, their families and our staff, the Senior Media Advisor or Executive Director Communications will confirm all recording and interviews on hospital property before they occur.

 Patient or parental permission alone is insufficient consent as we need to consider patient safety, privacy for other patients and other factors such as infection control risks and staff concerns.

-The media advisor or strategic communications manager will liaise with our clinicians and the patient to arrange a mutually convenient time and location for your interview and will set up where to meet you.
+The Senior Media Advisor or Executive Director Communications will liaise with our clinicians and the patient to arrange a mutually convenient time and location for your interview and will set up where to meet you.

-The media advisor/a member of the communications team, or security will escort you to the patient or staff member you wish to interview.
+The Senior Media Advisor, a member of the communications team, or security will escort you to the patient or staff member you wish to interview.

 Is this page useful?